 Members of Chambers have a very established reputation in this field.
 We act for claimants and defendants including doctors, health authorities, defence organisations and private individuals.
 We work hard for our clients and are very committed and approachable.
 Our Clerks have particular expertise in clinical negligence matters and are renowned for their honesty and integrity.

-We offer expertise at every level with three silks and several juniors recommended in the directories.
+We offer expertise at every level with four silks and several juniors recommended in the directories.
 Recent editions of both Chambers & Partners UK Bar Guide and Legal 500 make the following comments about Chambers' Clinical Negligence practice:

 "1 Chancery Lane has long had strength in the clinical negligence sphere, and is noted for handling work for both claimants and defendants.
 Its members routinely receive instructions from large defence organisations and medical practitioners, as well as private individuals.
 They consistently offer advice of a very high standard on a range of clinical negligence matters, whether they be relatively modest cases or multimillion-pound claims."